syncfusion-content/fileformat-docs/FileFormat/PDF/Getting Started.md

 {% highlight vb.net %}
 [VB]

-'Create the datasource for the table
+'Creates the datasource for the table

 Dim invoiceDetails As DataTable = GetProductDetails(Integer.Parse(invoiceNumber))